RobotLocomotion/drake/examples/acrobot/README.md

 the acrobot estimates the model state from the observed positions.
 The controller then relies only on the estimated positions.

-The observer trajectory is not visible in drake_visualizer, but can be visualized via the `call_python_client_cli` remote python interpreter.
+The observer trajectory does not show up in the visualizer, but can be visualized via the `call_python_client_cli` remote python interpreter.

 ```